josevnz/ExtendingAnsibleWithPython/Inventories/README.md

 }
 ```

 No surprises here.
-But as you can see, this is not very convenient as we had to do a little but of Bash scripting to generate the hostlist; also the inventory is hardcoded.
+But as you can see, this is not very convenient as we had to do a little but of Bash scripting to generate the hostlist; also the inventory is _static_.

-Let's move on to a more interesting plug-ing, using nmap
+Let's move on to a more interesting plug-ing, using [Nmap](https://nmap.org/)

 ### Nmap plugin